NationalCentreTruthReconciliation/Secure-Record-Transfer/DEVELOPERS.md

 pip install .[dev]
 ```

-Use these settings in your [VSCode settings.json](https://code.visualstudio.com/docs/getstarted/settings#_settings-json-file) so that tests are discovered correctly in the Testing menu:
+Use these settings in your [local VSCode settings.json](https://code.visualstudio.com/docs/getstarted/settings#_settings-json-file) for this project so that tests are discovered correctly in the Testing menu:

 ```json
 {